 - One of the major benefits of the Glacial Marine Mud is how it works to draw out impurities from the skin.
 It is very cool, reminds me of high-school science:

-– When the negatively charged Marine Mud is on your skin, it attracts the impurities in your skin which are positively-charged.
+– When the negatively charged Marine Mud is on your skin, the impurities are attracted to it as it’s positively charged.

-– As opposites attract (like a magnet), the negative ions in the mask drawns out the positively charged impurities to it and it binds to the mud.
+– As opposites attract (like a magnet), the negative ions in the mask draws out the positively charged impurities to it and it binds to the mud.

-– This mask will enable the positively charged impurities to be rinsed away with the mud.
+– The positively charged impurities are rinsed away with the mud.

-- This Glacial Marine Mud mask has 50 skin-beneficial minerals and they are deposited into the skin as you use the mask.
-These beneficial minerals are naturally occurring in the mud it’s extracted from a remote glacial estuary in the Pacific Northwest in Canada.
+- This Glacial Marine Mud mask has 50 skin-beneficial minerals and these beneficial minerals are naturally occurring in the mud.
+The mud is extracted from a remote glacial estuary in the Pacific Northwest in Canada.

 - I like the fact that it’s natural bentonite clay and a man-made mask.
 It’s nice to use a natural product.

 - I would not recommend people with dry skin to use this make because it might be too drying.
 I generally think people with dry skin don’t benefit as much from clay masks as people with oily/acne-prone skin.
-This is because people with dry skin are less likely to get blocked pores and breakouts.
+This is due to the fact that dry skin is less prone to clogged pores and breakouts.

 - One option for people with combination skin is to use this mask on T-Zone as it is very effective in treating clogged pores.